 Most spider bites will have two distinct puncture wounds.
 This is because they have fangs in the front that they use to grab and inject their prey with.
 These fangs become self defense weapons with us because naturally a spider is not going to go after a prey our size.

+So when we are bitten it is a self defense wound.
+That poison is important to a spider just as it is to a rattle snake in that they need it to control their prey and eat their prey.
+If they use up all their toxin they could starve.
+So often the first bite is a warning bite.
+If we are laying on them or they are trapped in out shirt, they will continue to bite putting in more and more toxin.
+So we may see more than one set of puncture wounds.
 The wounds will usually be inflamed but one will be more severe.
 At times the wound will itch but not swell up or show signs of poison for a couple of days.
 Then it will get worse.
 This is actually a bacteria problem and not spider poison.
 The fangs have been in dead flies and other bacteria covered carcasses as the spider consumed them.
 Those fangs with bacteria, were then cut through your epidermis introducing the bacteria into your skin.
 Now you have a bacterial infection.
 So treat it as such.

 Then there are severe wounds from the Hobo and Recluse spiders.
 These use a toxin that breaks down the tissue of their prey so they can eat the prey.
 However as a self defense weapon it goes into our cell structure and breaks down our skin and refuses to heal, making large open wounds.